-Although no portion of the subject site has been designated as ESHA, the proposed development will be located approximately one quarter of a mile upslope from the Escondido Canyon and Escondido Canyon Creek environmentally sensitive habitat area (ESHA).
-Escondido Canyon Creek is a perennial blueline stream designated by the U.S. Geological Survey and the riparian corridor is an inland ESHA, as shown on the sensitive environmental resource map of the certified Malibu/Santa Monica Mountains Land Use Plan (LUP).
+The proposed development will be located approximately one quarter of a mile upslope from the Escondido Canyon and Escondido Canyon Creek environmentally sensitive habitat area (ESHA).
+Escondido Canyon Creek is a perennial blueline stream designated by the U.S. Geological Survey and the riparian corridor is an inland ESHA, as shown on the sensitive environmental resource map of the certified Malibu/Santa Monica Mountains Land Use Plan (LUP) and Draft Malibu LUP.